CherryRoad Media: Expansion strategy

-CherryRoad Media owns newspapers in rural communities across the United States, with a large number of them bought from Gannett.
+CherryRoad Media owns newspapers in rural communities across the United States, with a large number of them bought from Gannett, now USA Today co.
 Print circulations for these papers are typically in the hundreds to low thousands.
 The company acquired so many titles in its first two years of operation that in 2022 it owned the eighth largest number of newspapers in the United States.
 CEO Jeremy Gulban has not publicly disclosed how much the company pays to acquire a newspaper, but in 2022 he said someone who wanted to buy a small weekly could probably do so for $100,000 or less.
 When it comes to the total number of papers CherryRoad intends to own, Gulban said his goal is to have about 10 publications in every U.S. state.

 Some of the newspaper's CherryRoad has acquired were absorbed into titles with a larger circulation or merged to create a new publication.
 The company on at least four occasions launched new titles in markets where papers had recently shuttered, often hiring on staff from the closed papers.